 Can I Get a Refund for My Park Hopper Ticket?

-Guests with existing tickets that include the Park Hopper Option or Park Hopper Plus Option have options available to them for ticket modifications and cancellations and can visit DisneyWorld.com/Updates for more information.
+Guests with existing tickets that include the Park Hopper Option or Park Hopper Plus Option have options available to them for ticket modifications and cancellations.
+Our Disney Tickets Refund Guide goes into more detail.
+You can also visit DisneyWorld.com/Updates for more information.

 Can I Exit and Re-Enter the Same Park on the Same Day?